Skip to Main Content

 In 2007, UC San Diego, along with the other UC campuses, became a “charter signatory” to the American College and University Presidents Climate Commitment (ACUPCC), now known as the Second Nature's Carbon Commitment

-In 2008, UC San Diego approved the first campus Climate Action Plan (CAP), with the overall goal of achieving climate neutrality by 2025 through the implemention of State and UC climate policies and objectives, including:
+In 2008, UC San Diego approved its first campus Climate Action Plan (CAP) with the overall goal of achieving climate neutrality by 2025 through the implemention of State and UC climate policies and objectives, including:

 • Reducing GHG emissions to 20% below 1990 levels by 2020.